tweag/nickel/README.md

 Nickel's important traits are:

-- **Lightweight**: Nickel aims at being embeddable in a bigger software.
+- **Lightweight**: Nickel aims at being embeddable into other projects.
 As such, a simple and lightweight minimal interpreter should be reasonably simple to implement.
 The reference interpreter should also be easily callable from various programming languages.